|Birth: ||Feb. 6, 1913, Poland|

 Father of Hyla Markel Merin.

-Hyman served as a 2nd Lt., 351st Infantry, 88th Infantry Division, U.S. Army during World War II.
+Hyman served as a Second Lieutenant, 351st Infantry, 88th Infantry Division, U.S. Army during World War II.

-He enlisted in the Army National Guard on February 10, 1941, prior to the war, in Buffalo, New York.
-He was noted, at the time of his enlistment, as being Single, without dependents.
+His National Guard unit was called into full time active Army service on February 10, 1941, prior to the war, from Buffalo, New York.
+He was noted, at that time, as being Single, without dependents.

-He was "Killed In Action" in the Po Valley, Italy and was awarded the Silver Star and Purple Heart.
+Hyman was "Killed In Action" in the Po Valley, Italy during the war.

 Service # O-1056458